Next Steps

 Dates and Dealindes

-Offers will be emailed to all applicants to the Performance Program at noon on Friday, April 28th, 2023.
+Offers will be emailed to all applicants at Noon on Friday, May 3, 2024

 If you didn’t receive an email, check the time (please give the internet 15 minutes or so to process it!), please check your spam filters, and all of your email accounts.
-If you’re convinced you haven’t received an email, please contact Ian Garrett.
+If you’re convinced you haven’t received an email, please contact Ian Garrett after 1:00 pm